 To mark the centenary, the communist party is organising a series of major events, some of which will be online.
 Others will follow as arrangements for socialising allow.
 These include a centenary weekend gala (online) and a wreath ceremony on the weekend of October 17/18th to mark the farewell march of International Brigaders, through Barcelona, in 1938.
 We are planning a centenary cultural dinner and there are plans to reschedule the ‘Rich Mix’ club night.

 Look out for a new history of the communist party, currently at editorial stage.
 First to be published (August 2020) will be a book, ‘Red Lives’.
 It’s an amazing compendium of biographies of communists and their achievements during the last 100 years.
 Written by family, friends and comrades, it unearths a powerful communist legacy of women and black communists, young and veteran, and real builders of the modern trade union and labour movement.
 It’s richly illustrated with photos and priced within everyone’s reach.

 Centenary Morning Star

-Over the centenary weekend (31 July/ 1 August) we will be co-publishing a 24-page supplement in the people’s daily, the Morning Star.
+Over the centenary weekend (31 July/ 1 August) we will be co-publishing a 32-page supplement in the people’s daily, the Morning Star.
 This will be a history of struggle over the last 100 years, focusing on the politics, economics and philosophy of Marxism and the British labour movement as well as a record of the internationalism of our party, which led hundreds of members to sacrifice their lives in struggle abroad.
-It will be available (June) as a PDF.
+It will be available from 1 August as a PDF download.